Kelly Ayotte: Early life, education, and career

 Kelly Ann Ayotte was born in Nashua, New Hampshire, on June 27, 1968, the daughter of Kathleen M. (née Sullivan) and Marc Frederick Ayotte.
 Her father's family is of French–Canadian descent.
 Ayotte attended Nashua High School and received a B.A. from Pennsylvania State University in political science.
-At Penn State, she was initiated into the Delta Gamma sorority.
-In 1993, Ayotte received a J.D. from Villanova University School of Law, where she had served as editor of the Environmental Law Journal.
+At Penn State, she was initiated into the Delta Gamma sorority, served as Panhellenic Council President, and was a member of the secretive Senior Honor Society Lion's Paw.
+In 1993, Ayotte received a J.D. from Villanova University School of Law, where she served as editor of the Environmental Law Journal.

 Ayotte clerked for Sherman D. Horton, associate justice of the New Hampshire Supreme Court, for one year.
 From 1994 to 1998, she was an associate at McLane, Graf, Raulerson & Middleton, a Manchester law firm.

 In 1998, Ayotte joined the office of the New Hampshire attorney general as a prosecutor.
 In 2001, she married Joseph Daley, a pilot in the National Guard.
 In 2003, Ayotte became legal counsel to Governor Craig Benson.
 Three months later, she returned to the attorney general's office as deputy attorney general.
 In June 2004, Benson appointed Ayotte as attorney general of the state of New Hampshire after Peter Heed resigned.
-Ayotte had both her children while serving as the first and only female New Hampshire attorney general.